-I am Co-Founder and CTO of ToyTalk Inc. and was Founder and CEO of
+& CTO of PullString Inc. and Founder & CEO of Code Reddy Inc.

-architect at companies such as Pixar, Linden Lab, and SRI
+I have led software engineering teams at Pixar, Linden Lab, and SRI

 International.
-I hold a Ph.D. in Computer Science, am the author of
+I have a Ph.D. in Computer Science, am the author of

-over 40 published articles, half a dozen patents, and I have written 2 books on
+over 40 published articles, 10 patents, and I have written 2 computer

 Career